mParticle/docs/src/pages/integrations/braze/event/index.md

     ```
     mParticle hosts Braze's service worker in order to prevent unpredictable versioning issues.
 Do not use Braze's service-worker.js cdn.

-3. Set you Cloud Messaging Key
+3. Set your Cloud Messaging Key
     * In the [app settings tab of the Manage App Group Page](https://dashboard-01.braze.com/app_settings/app_settings) of Braze's dashboard, select your Web App and enter your Cloud Messaging Server Key in the field under the `Push Notifications` section.
 4. Configure Safari Push
     * [Generate a Safari Push Certificate following these "Registering with Apple" Instructions](https://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW33)